DV

 What is the difference between JEPQ and VYM?

-JEPQ (JPMorgan Nasdaq Equity Premium Income ETF) tracks NASDAQ 100 with a covered call strategy, while VYM (Vanguard High Dividend Yield Index Fund ETF Shares) tracks Basket (Vanguard High Dividend Yield ETF holdings) with an index approach.
+JEPQ (JPMorgan Nasdaq Equity Premium Income ETF) tracks NASDAQ 100 with a covered call approach, while VYM (Vanguard High Dividend Yield Index Fund ETF Shares) tracks Basket (Vanguard High Dividend Yield ETF holdings) with an index approach.
 They are issued by JPMorgan and Vanguard respectively.

 Can I hold both JEPQ and VYM?